pbjc/ascii-snake/README.md

 ascii-snake
 ===========

-A snake clone made with ncurses.
+A snake clone made with C++11 and ncurses.